hapax/hapax.github.io/assets/qgrav.md

 But if spacetime itself is fluctuating, what is quantum gravity even about?
 We'll finish with a brief survey of some sensible things you can ask.

-First of all, black holes seem to appearing all over the place, so understanding how they hide and release information is essential to making progress on quantum gravity.
+1. *Black holes.* Black holes seem to appearing all over the place, so understanding how they hide and release information is essential to making progress on quantum gravity.
 This is not just a problem for small black holes.
 Many quantum-mechanical aspects of large black holes (formed from collapsed stars) remain mysterious, though progress is being made.
 Clearly, though, if we can

 #### Further reading